OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 |Figure 7: The KNIME workbench|

-The graphical user interface (GUI) of KNIME consists of different components or so-called panels that are shown in the above image.
+The graphical user interface (GUI) of KNIME consists of different components or so-called panels that are shown in above image.
 We will briefly introduce the individual panels and their purposes below.

 ##### Workflow Editor